-“The threatening messages to Alhurra staffers are obvious,” he told Zenger News Service, noting that militias “have posted public banners on Facebook demanding that Iraqi Alhurra employees resign their positions or else.”
+“The threatening messages to Alhurra staffers are obvious,” he told Zenger News, noting that militias “have posted public banners on Facebook demanding that Iraqi Alhurra employees resign their positions or else.”
 Alhurra staff saw those messages as death threats.

 Alhurra broadcasts on satellite TV systems throughout the Middle East.
 It courted controversy in late August by airing a corruption investigation that embarrassed Iraq’s Grand Ayatollah Ali Husseini Sistani, an influential Shiite leader.

 Alhurra-Iraq let go more than 80 correspondents in the center and south of the country, said Mustafa Nasir, chief administrator of the Press Freedom Advocacy Association in Iraq, “because they were restricted in their movement and were observed by militias and were no longer able to work in their provinces.”